Get started today.

 HFMD commonly clears by itself in 7-10 days.
 Over-the-counter medication may be given for pain relief or mouth ulcer treatment(after appropriate advice from a pharmacist or GP).

-Should my child stay off nursery with hand, foot and mouth?
+Should my child stay off nursery?

 This depends on your nursery’s policy for this disease.
 The NHS state it is not an infection that requires isolation, however many nurseries may treat HFMD similar to Chicken Pox and require your child to stay off nursery until the blisters have dried.